People wearing various metals of fidget rings, stacking their hands on top of each other.

 July is Disability Pride Month!
 According to the World Health Organization, roughly 16% of the world's population lives with a disability.

-Disabilities can be visible or hidden, depending on if you can tell from the outside that someone is living with a disability. some people are born with disabilities while others experience disabilities later in life.
+Disabilities can be visible or hidden, depending on if you can tell from the outside that someone is living with a disability.
+Some people are born with disabilities while others experience disabilities later in life.

 Before we get into the significance of those two elements, let's talk about what Disability Pride Month is and the history of how it came to be.